CIRALabs/high-assurance-dids-with-dns/sandbox/VERIFYING.md

   - domain name is: ```lncreds.ca```
   - the corresponding did:web is ```did:web:lncreds.ca```
 - Look up pubkey record in DNS/DNSSEC
   - the corresponding pubkey record is a TXT record at _pubkey.
+This pubkey is set by the domain owner and can be independently set from the website operator serving the did:web identifier.
 - Download the did doc
   - download the did doc from the REST endpoin derived from the did:web identitier
+  - if DNSSEC check against corresponding RRSIG record (not implemented yet)
 - Verify the did doc
   - extract elements required for verification
     - iss: the pubkey of the issuer